KarrLab/bpforms/docs/index.rst

 `BpForms` emcompasses five tools:

-* A notation for concretely describing the primary structures of non-canonical biopolymers.
-See :numref:`notation` for detailed information.
+* A grammar for concretely describing the primary structures of non-canonical biopolymers.
+See :numref:`grammar` for detailed information.
 For example, the following represents a modified DNA molecule that contains a deoxyinosine monomeric form at the fourth position:
   ::

     ACG{dI}